OpenGenderTracking/globalnamedata/README.md

 And, unlike any other open record for name data, we've provided the scripts necessary to check our work!
 You don't need to trust us in order to trust the data.

+You can read about some uses of this data along with code examples at the Bocoup [blog](http://weblog.bocoup.com/global-name-data/).

 ## Setup

 The easiest way to set up Global Name Data is to install it as an R package with [devtools](https://github.com/hadley/devtools).
 With `devtools` installed you can install the package directly from github with `install_github("globalnamedata", "OpenGenderTracking")`.
 Dependencies will be automatically installed.